 Comprehensive Employee Benefits

-CAMC employees are offered a comprehensive benefit package that provides flexibility and choice when it comes to health, finances and family.
-CAMC offers medical plan options as well as benefit plans for vision, dental, life insurance, short and long term disability, and voluntary benefits for critical illness, cancer and whole life insurance.
-CAMC plans offer many free and low cost preventative services to help employees monitor their overall health (see plan details for more information).
+CAMC employees are offered a comprehensive benefits package that provides flexibility and choice regarding health, finances and family.
+CAMC offers medical plan options and benefit plans for vision, dental, life insurance, short and long-term disability and voluntary benefits for critical illness, cancer and whole-life insurance.
+CAMC plans offer many free and low-cost preventative services to help employees monitor their overall health (see plan details for more information).

-CAMC employees can take advantage of many low-cost lab tests offered every weekday at CAMC Teays and CAMC LabWorks in Kanawha City.
-Tests offered include, but are not limited to, complete blood count, iron, comprehensive metabolic panel, hemoglobin A1C, and lipid panel.
-A complete list can be found on CAMnet at www.camc.org/direct-lab-testing.
-Additionally, CAMC employee health provides employment physicals and immunizations at no costs to the employee.
+CAMC employees can take advantage of many low-cost lab tests offered every weekday at CAMC LabWorks locations.
+Tests offered include but are not limited to, complete blood count, iron, comprehensive metabolic panel, hemoglobin A1C and lipid panel.
+Visit camc.org/labworks for the most updated list of tests and costs.
+Additionally, CAMC Employee Health provides employment physicals and immunizations at no cost to the employee.

-There are plenty of ways to stay active and eat well in the Charleston area!
+There are plenty of ways to stay active and eat well in Charleston!

-The CAMC Credit Union can provide employees with a wealth of useful financial information.
-Find out more by first visiting their website at www.camcfcu.org.
-Their site currently has links to various financial advisors; provides access to informative financial calculators when considering mortgage, care or other loans; offers employee discounts on things like amusement park tickets; and offers competitive loans.
-You can also reach the credit union by phone at (304) 388-5700 or via email at creditunion@camc.org.
+The CAMC Federal Credit Union can provide employees with a wealth of useful financial information — find out more at camcfcu.com.
+Its website has links to various financial advisors; provides access to informative financial calculators when considering mortgage, care or other loans; offers employee discounts on things like amusement park tickets; and offers competitive loans.
+You can also reach the credit union by phone at 304-388-5700 or via email at creditunion@camc.org.

 Retirement benefit questions

 CAMC Health System offers a 401(k) plan that allows employees to save for their future.
-Confidential consultations are available for scheduling at 800-642-7131 or by visiting their website
+Confidential consultations are available for scheduling at 800-642-7131 or at this website.

 Hospital discounts